isomerpages/moe-victoriajc/_admissions/Joint Admissions Exercise (JAE).md

 ### Joint Admissions Exercise

-The Joint Admissions Exercise (JAE) to junior colleges is conducted by the Ministry of Education in January each year.
-Secondary 4 students will receive an instruction booklet from their secondary schools, with detailed instructions on how to apply.
-For more details on the JAE application process, please refer to MOE's website [here](https://www.moe.gov.sg/post-secondary/admissions/jae).
+The Joint Admissions Exercise (JAE) to junior colleges, Millennia Institute, polytechnic and Institute of Technical Education&nbsp;is conducted by the Ministry of Education in January each year.
+Secondary 4&nbsp;Express and 5 Normal (Academic)&nbsp;students&nbsp;can find&nbsp;out details on the JAE timeline application process at MOE's website [here](https://www.moe.gov.sg/post-secondary/admissions/jae).

-In 2024, the cut-off points for Science stream is 6 and Arts stream is 8.
+In 2024, the cut-off points for VJC Science stream is 6 and Arts stream is 8.

 ### Frequently Asked Questions